duckworthj39/page_view_metrics/Readme.md

 and it means when it comes to displaying the data all of it will be within one array of page objects

 # Mid Development
-As the processing of this data is so trivial it looks like the Metric class can handle processing the metrics itself.
+As the processing of this data is so trivial it looks like the **Metric** class can handle processing the metrics itself.
 That means I can provide a mechanism for supplying both the to total views and unique views very simply.
-Also instead of using an array of objects I have found it much more readable for the MetricLogParser class to build a hash of objects.
+Also instead of using an array of objects I have found it much more readable for the **MetricLogParser** class to build a hash of objects.

 Something I hadn't taken into account was the performance of using an array instead of a hash.
 Finding a value in an array means iterating from the first element until the value is found.
 To improve this the **MetricLogParser** class now uses a hash to store the Metric object so they can be looked up in a more performant way.
+It is then converted to an array.

 # First Iteration
 This initial iteration includes two sections, one to create a data set for the page metrics and one for displaying the data set.
-The string manipulation to display this data set is all done within the MetricsPresenter, this will take any attribute a page has and append the value to a presentable string.
+The string manipulation to display this data set is all done within the **MetricsPresenter**, this will take any attribute a page has and append the value to a presentable string.

 # Final outcome
 It became clear that in order to provide the functionality I initially wanted, which was to make the presentation extendable I needed to use inheritence for the presenter.
 Adding a new way of presenting the results just requires adding a child class to the **BasePresenter**.
 The **Parser** can now take a new format in the parse_file arguments.
+This meant removing the **MetricPresenter**.

 # Potential future usage
 If this were to be used in a real life application, my idea would be to drive out a logging standard inside this app and use it as a rails engine.
 One Engine can then handle the generating of logs and parsing, it can then also be ported to multiple rails projects.
-The engine would contain parent controllers that can be inherited from to generate the view logs file once the file is saved the parser can handle outputting a string to a terminal or a web page.
+The engine would contain parent controllers that can be inherited from to generate the view logs file, once the file is saved the parser can handle outputting a string to a terminal or a web page.
 A quick google search shows gems such as this:
 * https://github.com/tj/terminal-table

-Which can be used for displaying the data in a table.
+Which can be used for displaying the data in a table inside the terminal.
+This could be a potential third presenter.

 # Tests
 The app was built using TDD, I always make sure to drive development this way.
-The tests can be run by running `make test-documentation`
+You can run the tests by running the command `make test-documentation`
 ```...........................

    Finished in 0.01144 seconds (files took 0.31095 seconds to load)